rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-In this case, first it is checked whether the user is authenticated and second whether the user is the owner of the message before deleting it.

-Another spin on this would have been using the `isAuthenticated` resolver directly in the `isMessageOwner` resolver, then you would never have to deal with this in the actual resolver for deleting a message.
-But personally I find it more explicit doing it the other way than hiding this knowledge within the authorization resolver.
-You will find it the other way around in the role-based authorization section.
+As an alternate tactic, you can also use the `isAuthenticated` resolver directly in the `isMessageOwner` resolver; then, you can avoid handling it in the actual resolver for deleting a message.
+I find being explicit to be more practical than hiding knowledge within the authorization resolver.
+The alternatate route is still explained in the role-based authorization section, however.

-The second combined resolver is one way of doing permission checks, because it checks whether the user has the permission to delete the message.
-There are different approaches to achieve those kind of permission checks and this is only one way of doing it.
-In other cases, the message itself may have a boolean flag (with respect to the context which is the authenticated user) whether it is possible to delete it.
+The second combined resolver is for permission checks, because it decides whether or not the user has permission to delete the message.
+This is just one way of doing it, though.
+In other cases, the message itself could have a boolean flag that decides if the active user has certain permissions.

 {{% sub_chapter_header "Role-based GraphQL Authorization" "apollo-server-authorization-role" %}}

-Previously you went from a high-level authorization to a more fine-grained authorization with permission based resolver protection.
+We went from a high-level authorization to a more specific authorization with permission-based resolver protection.
 Another way of doing authorization are roles.
 In the following, you will implement a new GraphQL mutation which needs to have role-based authorization, because it has the ability to delete a user.
 So who should be able to delete a user?
 Maybe only a user with an admin role.
 So let's implement the new GraphQL mutation first, followed by the role-based authorization.
 You can start in your *src/resolvers/user.js* file with a resolver function which deletes a user in the database by identifier:

 {{< highlight javascript "hl_lines=11 12 13 14 15" >}}
 ...